 1940: the path of commitment

-When September 1, 1939 begins what will become the Second World War, France is made up not only of the metropolis but also of a huge colonial empire.
+When 1 September 1939 began what would become the Second World War, France was made up not only of the metropolis but also of an immense colonial empire.

 Considered as the first military power in the world, it seems to be able to stand up to Nazi Germany and its projects.
 The defeat of the country in June 1940, after a month of fighting, constitutes a shock of rare magnitude.